KyousukeKyaa/umd_patcher/README.md

 --------->Uncompressed (*iso)
 ```

 Select the destination folder and click Save, wait for UMDGen to finish the process.
-That's all, the ISO is ready to be used.
+That's all, congrats!

-**Q**: Why is the manual replacement recommended?
-**A**: because the autoreplace with "WQSG_UMD.exe" causes the ISO to expand in size, thus the final result is a 2GB and more ISO file.
-If you don't care about occupied space, then you can use the autoreplace if you want.

-Either ways, congrats!
 You now have an English (BETA) version of SAO Infinity Moment.
 Stay tuned because there will be updates later.

 **Notes for PPSSPP users:**
 Before using the new patched ISO, there are a few things you should do to in order to be able to continue playing from where you left in the Japanese version without losing any progress.